 The most esteemed is the Peter Blake Gallery.
-Laguna also hosts wildly popular art festivals -- The Festival of the Arts, The Sawdust Art Festival, and Pageant of the Masters are a must sees.
+Laguna also hosts wildly popular art festivals — The Festival of the Arts, The Sawdust Art Festival, and Pageant of the Masters are a must sees.

-Where to eat: Splashes, Nick’s Laguna Beach, Wine Gallery, Broadway
+- Where to eat: Splashes, Nick’s Laguna Beach, Wine Gallery, Broadway

 5. La Jolla

 Last November, I stayed at a cozy Air Bnb cottage in La Jolla and just loved the breathtaking oceanfront.
 The town is a beautiful fusion of nature, beaches, and fantastic food.

 If it seems too pricey, there’s no harm window shopping.
 When hunger calls, stop in at Duke’s for some Hawaiian-themed food (delicious fish and Poke tacos) and ocean views.
 Or grab an açaí bowl at Be Fresh.